-Christmas or Valentine’s Day, these chocolate dipped shortbread cookies are super simple and yield great flavour!
+Christmas or Valentine's Day, these chocolate dipped shortbread cookies are super simple and yield great flavor!
 Make them any time of the year 🙂

-Today I present to you, my favourite Christmas cookie: Chocolate dipped shortbread cookies!
+Today I present to you, my favorite Christmas cookie: Chocolate dipped shortbread cookies!

 I usually top the shortbread cookies with Hershey's Kisses shortbread cookies, but this year I received an abundance of Hershey's Chipits and there was no way I was passing up the chance to use these delicious chocolate chips.
 Not only did I dip my shortbread cookies into melted semi-sweet chocolate, but I also topped some with mini Reese's pieces Chipits.
 UPDATE: This time around I went with more of a festive theme, but you can decorate your cookies with whatever topping you like!

 Chocolate upon chocolate, with a hint of peanut butter.
 I sense nothing going wrong here!
-Dan took in the extra cookies for his coworkers and they seemed to be really pleased with them since none returned home with him!
+Mr. TCW took in the extra cookies for his coworkers and they seemed to be really pleased with them since none returned home with him!

 Perfect any time of the year, but I deem shortbread the winner of Christmas cookies!